Skip to content

 Armed Forces Day 3rd Saturday in May Honor all service branches No

-Memorial Day Last Monday in May Display from sunrise Yes, until noon only
+Memorial Day Last Monday in May Half-staff until noon, full staff until sunset Yes, until noon only

-Flag Day June 14 Celebrates flag adoption No
+Flag Day June 14 Celebrates flag adoption in 1777 No

 Independence Day July 4 Most significant flag day No